-All other customers with voice services managed through the Bandwidth Dashboard, including our UC Trunking customers with bundled 911 services, can access their ECC call records from a new BDR report using the following steps:
+All other customers with voice services managed through the Bandwidth Dashboard, including our UC Trunking customers with bundled 911 services, can access their ECC call records from a new Billing Detail Record (BDR) report using the following steps:

 - Log into the Bandwidth Dashboard.

 - In the top navigation bar, select Insights and click Billing.

 - Under Type, select Unprovisioned Emergency Calls BDR to see all calls within a given time period.
 Otherwise, select Unprovisioned Emergency Calls Stmt BDR to see all calls for a given statement.

 - Select your preferred Date range and click Submit to download the report.